Anisotropic Green Coordinates: Related Work

 In addition to barycentric coordinates, some other deformation coordinates consider both the cage vertices and cage normals, and therefore achieve shape-preserving deformations.
 Shape preservation means that the deformed shape maintains a certain degree of conformality with the original shape and avoids large shearing artifacts.
 The typical methods are the Green coordinates~\cite{2008Green, 2009DriveGreen, 2022QuadGreen, 2025Polynomial3D, 2025BezierCage}, which utilize Green’s third identity to establish the deformation formulation and naturally satisfy linear reproduction and transformation invariance.
 Other techniques involve Cauchy coordinates~\citep{2009CBC, 2024PolyCauchy, 2025CauchyClose}, which is demonstrated to be geometrically equivalent to Green coordinates in the planar domain.
 However, the deformation effects of Green coordinates and Cauchy coordinates are fixed.
 Specifically, once the source and target cages are determined, the deformation is uniquely defined.
-To address this limitation, one approach is to solve the biharmonic Dirichlet problem, which incorporates gradient variations into the formulation~\cite{2012Biharmonic, 2024Biharmonic3D, 2025PolyBiharmonic}.
-Alternatively, the variational deformation technique can be employed to optimize the deformation map, as discussed in the following subsection.
+To address this limitation, some approach solve the biharmonic Dirichlet problem, which incorporates gradient variations into the formulation~\cite{2012Biharmonic, 2024Biharmonic3D, 2025PolyBiharmonic}.
+Alternatively, Somigliana coordinates ~\cite{2023Somigliana} generalize Green coordinates based on the Navier–Cauchy equation of linear elasticity.
+This approach enables physically plausible volume control while preserving similarity invariance.
+However, it lacks a closed-form solution and requires a CUDA-dependent implementation.
+Another option is to use variational deformation techniques to optimize the deformation map, as discussed in the following subsection.